 - Needing a nursing home level of care.
 Each state has a different definition of what a nursing home level of care actually is.
 In general, nursing home care is required if a loved one’s medical condition, mental state, physical restrictions, or other vulnerability makes them a danger to themselves if they are left unsupervised.
 As part of your application, your loved one will be assessed by a doctor and be granted (or denied) recognition as a candidate for long-term care.

 - Having minimal income.
 Applicants’ incomes have to be below a certain level in order to meet Medicaid eligibility.
-Residents are allowed to keep a small allowance of their income for personal needs (such as entertainment, snacks, and personal products), but must stay under the yearly income limit.
+Residents are allowed to keep a small allowance of their income for personal needs (such as entertainment, snacks, and personal products), but must stay under the income limit.
 For example, the 2021 Florida income limit is $2,382 per month with a personal needs allowance of $130 per month.
-Any amount over the limit may be gifted to a healthy spouse or placed in trust; otherwise, it will likely be used to reimburse Medicaid.

 - Contributions to long-term care.
-Keep in mind that the income threshold is just to qualify for Medicaid.
+Keep in mind that the income threshold is just to qualify for long-term care Medicaid.
 If your family member meets the income requirement, they will still have to give up nearly all of that income to Medicaid as partial payment for their care.
-For example, an applicant who makes $2,000 per month is eligible, but they will have to pay $1,870 of this to the state every month.
-However, there are ways to lower the amount of income an applicant must sacrifice (such as deducting any medical costs that are not covered by Medicaid).
+For example, an applicant who makes $2,000 per month is eligible, but they will have to pay $1,870 of their income to the nursing home .
 If income is over the income limit, then a qualified income trust can/must be created in order for the applicant to get long-term care Medicaid.

 - Owning minimal assets.
 Medicaid is available to people who have few resources that could be used to cover the costs of care.
 However, applicants do not have to give away all of their assets to qualify—in fact, this can work against them.
 Medicaid has a 5-year look-back period to determine whether any assets have been transferred for less than fair market value.
-If an applicant retitles property in his son’s name or gives all of his late wife’s jewelry to his daughter, it may result in a penalty period of Medicaid ineligibility.
+If an applicant retitles his home property in his son’s name it may result in a penalty period of Medicaid ineligibility.
 A good elder law attorney (like us!) can advise on how to protect assets and can provide proper spend down planning, even when the elder is already in the nursing home.